 There are many problems of this kind that can last for days, months or even years and you may not realize what exactly causes them and how to deal with them.

 So what is sleep apnea, how does it affect your life, and how to deal with it?Last updated

 Sleep Apnea and Its Impacts on Your Daily Life

-Around 40% of Americans suffer from this disorder.
-It not only affects the person who has it, but also the people they share the bed with because of frequently interrupted sleep.
+Around 40% of Americans suffer from sleep apnea.
+It does not only affect the person who has it, but also the people they share the bed with because they tend to frequently interrupt their sleep.